parsiya/PowerPointGlove/README.md

 usbipd list
 ```

 You will see your board.
-It might be something like these choices:
+It might be like one of these choices:

 ```
 1-13   1a86:55d4  USB-Enhanced-SERIAL CH9102 (COM5)     Not shared